-You can request additional funding of up to five percent of the CFI contribution for proposals that bring together three or more CFI-eligible collaborating institutions that will each house part of the infrastructure and/or pool resources.
+You can request additional funding of up to five percent of the CFI contribution for proposals that bring together two or more CFI-eligible collaborating institutions (in addition to the administrative institution) that will each house part of the infrastructure and/or pool resources.
 This is to cover administrative costs associated with the management and governance of those projects.
 This additional funding request does not come from your institutional envelope.

-Include justification for these additional funds in the proposal, which will be subject to the merit-review process.
+Include justification for these additional funds in the proposal, which will be subject to the meritreview process.
 (See "Requesting additional funding for multi-institutional projects".)